-ULV Aid

-To be eligible for consideration for ULV grants and scholarships, a student must be enrolled full time in an undergraduate degree program at the central campus.
-CAPA students do not qualify.
+ULV Grant.
+To be eligible for consideration for ULV grants, a student must be enrolled full time in an undergraduate degree program at the central campus.
+CAPA students do not qualify for ULV grants.
+ULV Grants are awarded based on financial need as determined by the FAFSA.